aylanismello/demixify/README.md

 Demixify is a full stack application inspired by 8tracks.
 It uses Redux + React on the frontend, Ruby on Rails in the backend, and a PostgreSQL database.

+The idea is different, in that the goal of demixify to break up DJ mixes into playist I call demixes.

 ## Features and Implementation
 ### Single Page App